itamayo/SAW-Testbed/README.md

 The 1.js task does a matrix multiplication through webgl , cl_matrix_mult.js does with webcl.

-We used a local servers to testbed, for trying yourself it will be necessary to change add.html sources; servers variable.
-For simple test it is not need to work-balance at server so with localhost will be fine.
+We used a local servers to testbed, if you want to tested it will be necessary  change the add.html file; servers variable.
+Just for a simple test  is not need to work-balance at server so with localhost will be fine.